Spain - Day 23 : Lourdes

 Some candles were 30 cm in diameter.
 We took a peek inside the large cathedral.
 There was a church service going on.

 The large cathedral

 We returned to our bikes, which fortunately were still there.
-On our way out we took a picture of one of the many souvenir shops.
+On our way out, we took a picture of one of the many souvenir shops.

 Crosses in all sizes.

-Once we got outside the sun was shining hot.
+Once we got outside, the sun was shining hot.
 The only place in the shade was against the store's facade.
 That did mean we needed to eat next to the homeless person.
 We sat down and started to eat.
 The guy started talking to himself and got increasingly angry.
-I only understood half of it because he was speaking French, but I am pretty sure he mentioned tearing our bikes apart.
+I only understood half of it because he spoke French, but I am pretty sure he mentioned tearing our bikes apart.
 He said a hundred times over that we didn't understand.
-We did, but we also needed a place to eat and were both not in the best shape either.
+We did, but we also needed a place to eat and were not in the best shape either.
 He started talking with another homeless person that arrived.
 He told him that he thought we were tourists and therefore didn't get it.

 We had planned to sit on a terrace and drink beer before the bus arrived.
-There was a cafe-restaurant but it wasn't open yet.
+There was a cafe-restaurant, but it wasn't open yet.
 I washed myself a little bit in their bathroom.
 On the other side of the parking lot was a railroad track.
-There were people working and we watched them the entire time.
+There were people working, and we watched them the entire time.
 They were just walking back and forth a bit.
 One man didn't do anything useful in the several hours we were there.

-Around 22:10 the bus finally arrived.
+Around 22:10, the bus finally arrived.
 We had been waiting for 7 hours.
-It was only half full so we quickly threw our luggage in.
-We needed to twist our steering handles 90 degrees, there would be 15 other people joining later and otherwise there wouldn't be enough room.
+It was only half full, so we quickly threw our luggage in.
+We needed to twist our steering handles 90 degrees, there would be 15 other people joining later, and otherwise there wouldn't be enough room.
 These drivers were just as inconsiderate with our bikes as the ones on the way out.
-One said 'come here with those old wrecks', combined our bikes cost over 5000 euros.
+One said, 'Come here with those old wrecks', combined our bikes cost over 5000 euros.
 He also scratched Bram's front fork against an iron pole.

 The route of day 23